-Medical instrumentation utilized in both monitoring and diagnostic capacities for the Gastrointestinal, Nervous, Musculoskeletal, and Endocrine systems are examined.
-The medical terminology associated with theses systems is also covered for circuit construction, circuit simulation using MultiSIM, and proper use of digital 1.00 multimeters, function generators, and oscilliscopes.
+This course will introduce basic DC and AC circuit analysis, bread boarding techniques for circuit construction, circuit simulation using MultiSIM, and proper use of digital multimeters, function generators, and oscilliscopes.
 In addition, both Camtasia and Excel will be introduced for use in the classroom.